ncats/translator-workflows/OrangeQ3.2_Representative_Signs_and_Symptoms/README.md

 ## Orange Team CQ#3.2

 ### Query:
-What is the representativeess of condition-specific signs and symptoms among EHR patient populations?
+What is the representativeness of condition-specific signs and symptoms among EHR patient populations?

 ### Goal:
 One heuristic used in clinical decision-making is representativeness (a patient's similarity to a particular known condition).
 The goal for this competency question is to assess the representativeness of published estimates of the frequency of signs and symptoms among patients with a condition in EHR patient populations.